oneSebastian/model-editing/README.md

 The datasets used in this benchmark can be found in the [data](https://github.com/oneSebastian/model-editing-data) repository.

 ## Installation
 Install the `model_editing` package with `pip install -e .` together with the dependencies in `requirements.txt` or use use the code directly.
-Befure usage create `config/default_config.yaml` following the lines of the example config.
+Before usage create `config/default_config.yaml` following the lines of the example config.

+## Datasets
+This model editing benchmark by default includes a number of knowledge editing datasets.
+We distribute a slightly augmented version of *RippleEdits* with this repository.
+The other datasets are downloaded as they are needed.

+- **RippleEdits:**
+  The *RippleEdits* dataset was released by [Cohen et al. (2023)](https://arxiv.org/abs/2307.12976).
+The original data can be found [here](https://github.com/edenbiran/RippleEdits).
+We use and distribute here an augmented version of the dataset.
+The authors' implementation contains calls to the wikidata API to resolve entitiy codes into entitiy labels.
+We resolved the API calls and added the entity labels where possible, thus creating the extended static dataset distributed here.

+- **zsRE and CounterFact:**
+  We use the same dataset splits as [Meng et al. (2023)](https://arxiv.org/abs/2202.05262).
+We use the datasets distributed by them [here](https://rome.baulab.info/data/).
+The *CounterFact* dataset was created by them.
+The *zsRE* dataset was first created by [Levy et al. (2017)](https://aclanthology.org/K17-1034/).

+- **MQuAKE:**
+  The *MQuAKE* dataset was released by [Zhong et al. (2024)](https://arxiv.org/abs/2305.14795).
+The data can be found [here](https://github.com/princeton-nlp/MQuAKE).

 ## Usage
 The scripts `example_evaluation.sh` and `example_analysis.sh` give examples of how to evaluate a model on a given set of editors, model editing datasets and control tasks.
 And how to get a basic overview over the evaluation results.
 The EvalResult class from `model_editing/analysis.py` can be used to load pandas dataframes of the evaluation results for a more fine-grained analysis using the methods *load_editing_data*, *aggregate_editing_data* and *load_aggregated_control_data* respectively.